cujarrett/learning-terraform/README.md

   Terraform must initialize the provider before it can be used.

-  Initialization downloads and installs the provider's plugin's plugin so that it can be later be executed.
+  Initialization downloads and installs the provider's plugins so that it can later be executed.

   It will not create any sample files like example.tf